 Koshansky served as the Head Athletic Trainer for the Empire State Games from November 2004-2010.
 The largest competition of its kind in the nation, the Games is a multi-sport event for amateur athletes patterned after the Olympic program.
 She directed the medical coverage for each venue during the 5-day event – a staff of over 100 volunteers comprised of certified athletic trainers and athletic training students, in addition to physicians.

 In June 2000, Koshansky was selected to volunteer as an athletic trainer for the U.S. Olympic Training Center in Lake Placid, NY.
-On behalf of the United States Olympic Committee’s Sports Medicine Division and Sports Medicine Advisory Committee, Koshansky was also selected as a member of the USA Medical Staff for the 2003 Pan American Games held Santo Domingo, Dominican Republic.
-She was a medical volunteer for the TCS NYC Marathon in 2014, 2015, 2017, 2018.
+On behalf of the United States Olympic Committee’s Sports Medicine Division and Sports Medicine Advisory Committee, Koshansky was also selected as a member of the USA Medical Staff for the 2003 Pan American Games held in Santo Domingo, Dominican Republic.
+She was a medical volunteer for the TCS NYC Marathon in 2014, 2015, 2017, 2018, and 2022.

 For her contributions to the profession of athletic training, Koshansky has received several distinguished honors.
 Recognizing Koshansky's dedication and contribution to the SBU Department of Athletics for 28 years, she was inducted into the Stony Brook University Rita & Kurt Eppenstein Athletic Hall of Fame - Class of 2020.
 In January 2011, Koshansky was inducted into the NYSATA Hall of Fame Class of 2011 for her commitment to the athletic training profession, to her athletic training students, and to the practicing athletic trainers in New York State.
 In March 2008, Koshansky received the highest recognition by the Town of Brookhaven Office of Women’s Services for excellence in professional endeavors.
 This award acknowledges women who have made significant contributions to the quality of life in Brookhaven based on a variety of accomplishments, ranging from education, to medicine and community service.
 Koshansky was awarded the NATA Athletic Trainer Service Award in June 2006.
 In January of 2005, Koshansky was awarded the Thomas J. Sheehan Award by the NYSATA.
 The award, which is the highest given out by the NYSATA, is presented to the athletic trainer whose character, commitment and achievements in the athletic training profession clearly exemplify the traits of Thomas J. Sheehan Sr., the long-time Head Athletic Trainer at RPI and one of the founding fathers of the athletic training profession and NYSATA.